Spread the love

 Other Roman Ruins in Soria

-Tiermes Archeological Site is still on the bucket list.
-Back in Roman times, it was allied to Numantia during the Roman-Celtiberian wars.
-Historians claim that Tiermes had survived a few more years after the tragical siege of Numantia, but later became part of the Clunia region.
-The archaeological site of Clunia (or Clunia Sulpicia) is located in Peñalba de Castro (Burgos), within a 1h15mins drive from Soria.
+History enthusiasts should not miss visiting a few other unique sites in Soria: Villa Romana La Dehesa, the Tiermes Archaeological Site, and the Uxama Archaeological Site.
+During my trip, we only had time to stop at Villa Romana La Dehesa, located 23 km from the city of Soria.
+The Tiermes Archaeological Site remains on my bucket list.
+In Roman times, it was allied with Numantia during the Roman-Celtiberian Wars.
+Historians suggest that Tiermes survived for several years after the tragic siege of Numantia, but eventually became part of the Clunia region.
+The archaeological site of Clunia (or Clunia Sulpicia) is located in Peñalba de Castro, Burgos, about a 1 hour and 15-minute drive from Soria.

 2. Laguna Negra de Urbion Natural Park